 A work in progress

-We met a lady in B&Q as we were buying the insulating wallpaper.
+We need to make the room much warmer so have decided on thermal insulating wallpaper.
+We met a lady in B&Q as we were buying it.
 She said she had tried it and it worked well, but it was easily damaged once up and you only had to lean against it to leave a mark.
 I am worried about this now, but more about the cats scratching it up the moment it is in place!
 We are going to put protective Perspex near the back door as this is where they really like to scratch.
 However, there will be some time when it is drying and then when it is painted where there will be no protection.
 I will be very annoyed with them if they wreck it immediately!

 We are still eating from the fridge, freezer and larder.
-I have bought cat food, bread, ham, cat food and fruit this week but very little else.
+I have bought cat food, bread, ham and fruit this week but very little else.
 I am quite pleased that after a day doing DIY we haven’t given in to a ready meal or takeaway.
 It would’ve been so easy to do it.

 Yesterday we had Quorn bolognese (not the best – I’m not a big fan of Quorn but it needed using up) and today we had Jamie’s Hit and Run Chicken Tray Bake, which has become a favourite (recipe here).
 Tomorrow will be omelettes and chips with a tomato salad as they are now coming thick and fast in the greenhouse.
 Thursday will probably be chickpea curry.